-As required under the Act, a funding shortfall must be amortized over no more than 15 years through special payments.
+As required under the Act, a funding shortfall must be amortized over no more than 15 years through special payments beginning one year after the valuation date.
 A funding excess may, from an actuarial standpoint, be applied immediately to reduce required employer current service contributions unless precluded by the terms of the plan or by legislation.